 Students typically take the School Psychologist Praxis Exam during their internship year.
-This multiple choice exam yields a total score as well as a breakdown of raw scores for each of the following areas: Data-Based Decision Making; Research Based Academic Practices; Research Based Behavioral and Mental Health Practices; Consultation and Collaboration; Applied Psychological Foundations; Ethical, Legal, and Professional Considerations.
+This multiple choice exam yields a total score as well as a breakdown of raw scores for each of the following areas: Professional Practice; Direct and Indirect Service; Systems-Level Service; Foundations.
 The student receives information concerning his or her score relative to the average total score range and the average ranges for each of the areas.
 Students are required to forward results of performance on the praxis exams to the Program Director.

 A passing score on the specialty exam is required by the Commonwealth and also for students seeking to qualify for the designation as a Nationally Certified School Psychologist (NCSP).
 The cut-off scores differ.
 In Pennsylvania, the minimum score established by the Pennsylvania Department of Education ranges from 146 to 150, depending on the student's GPA.
 Students should visit the PDE website before exam to determine individual minimum passing scores.
-The cut-off score set for the NCSP is 165.
+The cut-off score set for the NCSP is 147.

-Students may go to the ETS website www.ETS.org in order to obtain registration information and practice materials.
+Students may go to the ETS website www.ETS.org to obtain registration information and practice materials.
 Practice materials are also available at this site.
 Students are to indicate that results of their Praxis exams be reported to Millersville University.